sasagon/idletimer/INSTALL.md

 If your system do not have libgtk-3 package, you should use libgtk2.0-dev instead.

-The following tools and library are required in some cases:
+The following tools and library are required in some cases.

- - autotools (if you get the source tree from git directly instead of tarball)
+ - autotools (if you get the source tree from github instead of tarball)
  - CUnit (if you want to run unit tests)
+ - xdotool (if you want to run binary execution test)

+For APT example below:

+    $ sudo apt-get install autotools-dev libcunit1-dev xdotool

 ## Compile